Yandex Cloud

 4. Set the Show column headers option to Yes or No.

-5. (Optional) Enable automatic updates for the spreadsheet data.
+5. Optionally, enable automatic updates for spreadsheet data.
 To do this, in the top-right corner, select Update automatically.
-The spreadsheet data will be updated once in 30 minutes or less often.
-To update the data manually, click Update data.
+Spreadsheet data will be updated every 30 minutes or less often.
+To update your data manually, click Update data.

 6. Click Create connection.

-7. Select a workbook to save your connection to or create a new one.
+7. Select the workbook to save your connection to or create a new one.
 If using legacy folder navigation, select a folder to save the connection to.
 Click Create.

 8. Enter a name for the connection and click Create.